8 Eyed Spy

 [with Kid Creole and the Coconuts, Cristina Monet and Suicide]

-Note: 8-Eyed Spy does not perform because they are displeased with the label's support.
+Note: 8-Eyed Spy does not perform because they are displeased with ZE Records' support/the aborted West coast/California tour.
 Lydia Lunch however does join Lizzy Mercier Descloux and Jodi Harris [The Raybeats].

 Photo: Credit Lisa Genet.
 Taken from NY Rocker June 1980.